gini/gini-vision-lib-ios/Documentation/source/QR Code scanning guide.md

 - `GiniConfiguration.qrCodePopupButtonColor`
 - `GiniConfiguration.qrCodePopupTextColor`

-Also the text from both label and button can be also modified through the following parameters in your `Localizable.strings` file:
+Also the text from both label and button can be customized through the following parameters in your `Localizable.strings` file:
 - _ginivision.camera.qrCodeDetectedPopup.buttonTitle_
 - _ginivision.camera.qrCodeDetectedPopup.message_